 Massage School FAQs: Students

-Is accreditation important for a massage or esthetics school?
+Is accreditation important for a massage school?

 Accreditation isn’t all that important for massage or esthetics school.
 While it seems important, it raises the price the school will end up charging.
 For students, accreditation only provides one benefit, which is access to federal funding.